7 min read

 Nestled between the Taurus Mountains and the turquoise waters of the Mediterranean, Kalkan is a charming town in Turkey’s Antalya province.
 Unlike crowded beach resorts, Kalkan offers a refined atmosphere with whitewashed houses, a picturesque harbor, and boutique hotels cascading down the hillside.
+This former fishing village has transformed into one of Turkey’s most sophisticated coastal destinations while somehow preserving its authentic character and intimate scale.

 How to Get to Kalkan